 “With less money available to lend out, banks will charge a higher rate,” LaClair says.

-How Does the Federal Funds Rate Affect Mortgage Rates?
+How the Federal Funds Rate Affects Mortgage Rates

 When it’s cheaper for banks to conduct business, they can pass along the savings to borrowers via lower interest rates.
 So, if the federal funds rate is low, mortgage rates are also typically low.